codepath/android_guides/Starting-Background-Services.md

 }
 ```

-Calling `res.send` will trigger the `onReceiveResult` callback to be called within our Activity and the return value will be displayed in the toast in this case.
+Calling `rec.send` will trigger the `onReceiveResult` callback to be called within our Activity and the return value will be displayed in the toast in this case.

 ### Communicating with a BroadcastReceiver